How Much Do Foster Parents Get Paid?

 Fostering a child can be a truly rewarding experience, enabling you to change a child or young person’s life for the better.
 But of course, choosing whether to foster is an important decision – and one of the most common questions that gets asked is, how much do foster parents get paid?

-At FosterCare UK, our foster carers can earn from £21,000 to upwards of £41,600 per child.
+At FosterCare UK, foster carers can earn up to £43,680 per child.
+For the vast majority of people, this is entirely tax-free!

 Whilst we appreciate that conversations about foster care allowance can be uncomfortable, we also want to remove the stigma around fostering salaries.
-After all, whilst fostering is a vocation, it is also a So, read on to learn all about fostering allowances and whether fostering is a viable career choice for your family.
+After all, whilst fostering is a vocation, it is also a career.
+So, read on to learn all about fostering allowances and whether fostering is a viable career choice for your family.

 Fostering Allowance

 So, how much do you get paid for fostering?
 Fostering a child who desperately needs your help not only has emotional rewards, but financial benefits too.
-As a foster carer, much of your time will be dedicated to supporting and creating a safe environment for your foster child – which is why fostering allowance is provided to support you and your lifestyle, whether you’re a long or short term carer.
+As a foster carer, much of your time will be dedicated to supporting and creating a safe environment for your foster child – which is why a fostering allowance is provided to support you and your lifestyle, whether you’re a long or short term carer.

 How much foster carers are paid per week depends on a number of factors.
 These factors can include: